 If you discover a connection through LinkedIn, Twitter or Facebook within the organisation, try to solicit an endorsement from the person or at a minimum, try to find out the status of the hire and where they are in the process.

 Keep the employer up-to-date

 When you follow up try and give something in return.
 Keep the employer informed of your status, if anything else has become available and what your timelines are.
 It may help speed up the process or give them something else to think about.

-Following this, if you still do not hear anything back then it’s time to walk away.
-Try not to take this personally or prevent you from seeking out other opportunities, and let this tell you something about the company culture should other positions become available through them in the future.
-Most importantly though, use this experience as a valuable learn and insist on working with a reputable recruiter who has your best interest at heart.
-Do take a look at our latest jobs available or contact us to discuss opportunities.
+Following this, if you still do not hear anything back, then it is time to walk away.
+Try not to take this personally or prevent you from seeking out other opportunities, and let this tell you something about the company culture.
+Most importantly though, use this experience as a valuable lesson and insist on working with a reputable recruiter who has your best interests at heart.